Connection

 EVENTframes as events become available in the queue. - Acknowledge — Client sends an

 ACK_EVENTframe for each received event using thereceiptIdfrom the event frame.
-Acknowledge within 30 seconds to avoid redelivery (see Deduplication). - Confirmation — Server responds with an
+Acknowledge within 30 seconds to avoid redelivery (see Deduplication). - Keep alive — Client sends periodic

 PINGframes; server responds withPONGframes.
 Send a ping every 2–3 minutes to stay well under the 10-minute API Gateway idle timeout.
 If no messages flow in either direction for 10 minutes, the server silently closes the connection — there is no4xxxcode, just a bare close event.
 Treat this like any other transient disconnect and reconnect with exponential backoff. - Disconnect — Client closes the WebSocket.
 The server detects the close, shuts down the subscription, and stops delivering events for this queue.